helm/charts/jenkins/README.md

 ## Persistence

 The Jenkins image stores persistence under `/var/jenkins_home` path of the container.

-As a placeholder, the chart mounts an [emptyDir](http://kubernetes.io/docs/user-guide/volumes/#emptydir) volume at this location.

-> *"An emptyDir volume is first created when a Pod is assigned to a Node, and exists as long as that Pod is running on that node.
-When a Pod is removed from a node for any reason, the data in the emptyDir is deleted forever."*

-For persistence of the data you should replace the `emptyDir` volume with a persistent [storage volume](http://kubernetes.io/docs/user-guide/volumes/), else the data will be lost if the Pod is shutdown.
+A Persistent Volume Claim is used to keep the data across deployments.
+This is know to work in GCE, AWS, and minikube.

 # Todo
 * Enable Docker-in-Docker or Docker-on-Docker support on the jenkins-slaves

-# Limitations
-* Non configurable jenkins DNS name for slave bootstrapping (k8s service hardcoded to jenkins)